 Similarities Between the Bat Mitzvah and the Bar Mitzvah

 Family and close friends typically gather to commemorate both of these special events by having a party and other types of celebration.
 The Bat Mitzvah is similar to the male version, called a Bar Mitzvah, when boys take on the obligations of men in the Jewish faith.
+Both of them are major events for the family.

-Some of the similarities include parties and other events.
+Some of the similarities include parties and other types of celebration.
 Both the girls and the boys give speeches that thank everyone for joining them at this important time of their lives.
 They talk about what this milestone means to them, and they share some of the things they hope to accomplish in their lives.
 If they plan to have a mitzvah project, they share what they hope to do and what they want to accomplish.

 Differences Between the Bar Mitzvah and Bat Mitzvah